Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Federated Visualization

 \subsubsection{The prediction-based scheme}

-Encoding visual features can be accomplished by precomputing a representation with prediction-based approaches.
+Encoding visual features can be accomplished by precomputing a representation with the \textit{prediction-based} approaches.
 Conventional solutions include data fitting like logic regression, hashing, and neural network approaches.
 We choose to use neural network-based methods, and mimic the federated learning framework where all clients contribute to training a shared global model that represents global data features.
 Below we introduce our scheme based on neural network-based models.

-The deep neural network model is very suitable for encoding an array of information.
-We leverage a fully connected deep network~\cite{ramsundar2018tensorflow}, as shown in \autoref{fig3} (a).
+We leverage a fully connected deep network~\cite{ramsundar2018tensorflow}, as shown in Figure~\ref{fig3} (a).
 It consists of an embedding layer that converts the input data into vectors to improve the efficiency of model training, and four fully connected layers.
-To enable the federation of the prediction models, we design an adapted NN model, which consists of a global part and local parts (See \autoref{fig3} (b)).
+To enable the federation of the prediction models, we design an adapted NN model, which consists of a global part and local parts (See Figure~\ref{fig3} (b)).
 The server keeps the global part, while each client keeps a local part.
 We consider the visual feature set $A_i$ as the local model training set of $C_i$, where $index_j$ is used as the model input and $d_{i,index_j}$ is used as the label data, that is, the model output.
 We use the loss function defined as $\sum_{i}(d_{i,index_j}-\hat{d_{i,index_j}})^2$, where $i$ is the index of the underlying data piece, $\hat{d_{i,index_j}}$ denotes the value of the data predicted by the global model.
 We use the quadratic cost so that $d_{i,index_j}$ will be close to the average of $\hat{d_{i,index_j}}$ over all clients.

 The training process consists of three steps: \begin{itemize} \item[1] Initialization.
 The server S initializes a global neural network model $M\_fed$.
 Each client keeps a copy of the initialized model from the server.
 The server sends encrypted initial parameters of the global NN model to each client.